MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment 2/Assignment 2.md

 - To create the training set, we append the remaining images in a list, the images before the validation block and after the validation block.

-We perform k-fold with k=5 and split create the valdidation set as shown below and explained above in the function description.
+We perform k-fold with k=5 and split create the validation set as shown below and explained above in the function description.

 <img width="833" alt="Screen Shot 2019-04-03 at 1 54 24 PM" src="https://user-images.githubusercontent.com/42460909/55501272-0f746180-5618-11e9-8caf-5f207be1f061.png">